 During a backpacking trip from Nicaragua through Guatemala to Mexico, Inge discovered her love for independent travel.
 You could always find her in small hostels, with guest families, and couchsurfing to connect with locals.
 She worked, lived, hiked, scuba dived, volunteered, and surfed through Central America.
 In 2008 she moved from Germany to New York City to explore big city life and North-America.
 Whenever there is a chance though she hops on a plane to her beloved Latin America.
-Here’s a week-in-the-life of Inge as she volunteers in a Costa Rican Zoo.
+Here’s a week-in-the-life of Inge volunteering in Costa Rica at a Zoo.

 Day 1: Monday

 After two days of travelling from NYC to Costa Rica I woke up in Hostel Cristal in Ciudad Quesada on a rainy Monday morning.

 Got a baby blue teddy umbrella from one of the tiendas (shops) nearby and jumped into a cab.
 ‘Al Terminal – To the bus terminal’, I said, the driver nodded.
 After a couple of minutes driving, he asked where I would go today.
 ‘A La Marina – the Zoo’.
 We talked about the weather – mucha lluvia – sí sí.